Efficiently Breaking the Curse of Horizon in Off-Policy Evaluation with Double Reinforcement Learning: Conclusions

 \section{Conclusions}

 We established the efficiency bound for OPE in a time-invariant Markov decision process in the regime where $N$ is (potentially) finite and $T\to \infty$.
 This novel lower bound quantifies how fast one could hope to estimate policy value in a model usually assumed in RL.
 According to our results, many IS and DR OPE estimators used in RL are in fact not leveraging this structure to the fullest and are inefficient.
 This leads to MSE that is suboptimal in \emph{rate}, not just in leading coefficient.
 We instead proposed the first efficient estimator achieving the efficiency bound, while also enjoying a double robustness property at the same time.
 We hope our work inspires others to further develop estimators that build on ours by leveraging MDP structure as we have here and perhaps combining this with ideas like balancing \citep{kallus2018balanced}, stability \citep{Kallus2019IntrinsicallyES}, or blending \citep{thomas2016} that can improve the finite-sample performance in addition to our asymptotic efficiency.
+Finally, we remark that although we focus on parametric estimation of nuisance functions, recent works address nonparametric estimation.
+For details, refer to \citet{huang2022beyond,uehara2021finite}.